marcolivierarsenault/coffeeanddata/_posts/2017-06-02-home-made-alarm-system-central.md

 ## Start Point

 To start, I did not have what-so-ever manual to configure or understand the system.
 I first needed to reinitiate the alarm panel and reconfigure it with my own NIP.
 Not that I don’t trust the previous owner but I feel better with a fresh system.
 After couple hours on google, I found some install/configuration guide for the system.
-Just so you know, the system is a <a href="http://www.paradox.com/Products/default.asp?PID=6" target="_blank" rel="nofollow noopener">Paradox MG5000</a>.
+Just so you know, the system is a Paradox MG5000.

 Now that this part was done, I can at least have an annoying alarm bell that will go on if the intruder gets in.